 During 2012 a total of 76 GGUS tickets were opened by verifiers and early adopters, for a total of 3 top priority, 12 very urgent, 25 urgent and 36 not urgent tickets.

+In April the verification process did not generate any ticket, also considering the small number of updates tested by EGI, since the product teams were focused on the release of EMI-3.
 UMD 2.0.0 was released in July 2012, but EMI released the second major release (EMI 2.0) in May 2012, the verification process started right away and it explains the peak of opened tickets in May.
 After the UMD 2.0.0 release the software verification activity slowed during summer, also considering the limited release activities of the technology providers during August.

-lans for the ext ear
+Plans for the Next Year

-During the main middleware collaborations providing software to EGI will stop as EC funded projects.
+During PY4 the main middleware collaborations providing software to EGI will stop as EC funded projects.
 Bot EMI and IGE are developing follow up activities to continue part of the coordination work currently carried out within their project, as unfunded/best effort activities.
 The changes in the technology ecosystem will affect EGI at many levels, the interaction with the current partners, the support provided to the operations community and the activities described in this document: the software provisioning process.